0bkevin/mustafinho/AMA.md

 Techstack: Cairo, Protostar.

 ## :grey_question: Some questions

 ### Unit testing experience?

-Always recommended, more if you are writing solidity code.
-I use mocha and chai library for assertions when I testing my solidity code in JS or Pytest if im working with python
+I use mocha and chai library for assertions when I testing my solidity code in JS or Pytest if im working with python.
+Actually, every project that I built i've implemented unit test.

 ### TDD experience?

 I know the theory and concepts behind TDD and I've applied them on the projects that I worked on.

 ### Have you had experience with solidity security best practices?

 Yes, in fact this is one of the areas in which I have more insteres in the blockchain space.
 Along with tokenomic, I really like doing research about the hacks that are happening in the ecosystem to learn from them.